 Gran Caffe L’Aquila

-In Rittenhouse, Gran Caffe L’Aquila is a standout for all things Italian, which means they’re one of the best places to go in the city for espresso.
-With blends that represent the distinctive regions of Italy, you’re sure to get the perfect shot here.
-It’s also worth noting that they have great food options and some of the best gelato we’ve ever had.
-Location: 1716 Chestnut St
+In Rittenhouse, Gran Caffe L’Aquila is a standout for all things Italian, which means they’re one of the best places to go in the city for espresso and cappuccino.
+Their blends represent distinctive regions of Italy and are roasted daily on-site, so you’re sure to get the perfect shot.
+You can also buy a bag of coffee to take home from their Italian market.
+Get some olive oil and aged balsamic vinegar, too, while you’re there.

 Elixr Coffee Roasters